ZachWatkins/.github/README.md

 # GitHub Integration

-Repository of GitHub Integration files.
+Repository of GitHub integration files.

 My goal is to centralize all of my GitHub integration scripts and provide them in a way that is easily integrated into an existing repository.